BrentMarshallThomas/HasamiShogiGame/README.md

 or all but one of your opponents pieces.

 Game Play
-The game begins with the player controling the black pieces.
+The game begins with the player controlling the black pieces.
 On your turn you can move any one piece veritcal or horizontal on the game board (similar to a rook in chess).
 You cannot move through other pieces.
 Play passes back and forth until the game is over (when one player has 0 or 1 pieces left).